Surrey History Centre Guidelines for Potential Depositors of Born-Digital Records

 It is an impossibly lengthy task to open and appraise the contents of a large number of files with unclear names and/or which are unorganised into folders and we may not be able to accept such records.

-Please also be sure to inform us if any of the records contain potentially sensitive personal information about living individuals which may need to be closed to public access for a period to comply with Data Protection regulations.
+Please also be sure to contact us if any of the records contain potentially sensitive personal information about living individuals which may need to be closed to public access for a period to comply with Data Protection regulations.

 Storage media

-We can receive data on CD, DVD and memory stick.
+We can receive data on cd, dvd and memory stick.
 Floppy disks are problematical – please contact us for advice.
 Small quantities of digital data could be sent to us as email attachments but this is not recommended.

-We will virus-check the data, ensure it is not corrupted and it will then be copied to our server and onto Mitsui Gold CDs.
-Public access to digital archives by researchers has to be provided via CD or DVD at present but ultimately we would hope that access will be provided online.
+We will virus-check the data, ensure it is not corrupted and it will then be copied to our server and onto Mitsui Gold cds.
+Public access to digital archives by researchers has to be provided via cd or dvd at present but ultimately we would hope that access will be provided online.

 Storage prior to deposit